imagej/imagej.github.io/_pages/plugins/imbalence.md

 1\.
 [FIJI](https://fiji.sc) (Fiji Is Just ImageJ) should be installed on your computer.

 2\.
-Click "Help / Update..." to open the FIJI updater.
+Click {% include bc path="Help | Update..." %} to open the FIJI updater.
 If it's the first time updating your FIJI, it might take some time to download the update files and may also require to restart FIJI a few times.
-Once done, click "Help / Update..." again to bring up the ImageJ updater window.
+Once done, click {% include bc path="Help | Update..." %} again to bring up the ImageJ updater window.

 <figure><img src="/media/EMtool 01.jpg" title="EMtool_01.jpg" width="350" alt="EMtool_01.jpg" /><figcaption aria-hidden="true">EMtool_01.jpg</figcaption></figure>